 You will receive a Dutch health insurance card shortly afterwards which will have your name, date of birth, BSN number and policy number.

 8. Utilities - depending on your housing status you may need to sort out utility providers - from energy, water, internet, TV and telephone.
 You may also want to get a Dutch mobile phone number which start with a 06 prefix.
-See our primer on utilities here.
+See our article on utilities in the Netherlands.